 We knew the process of the DNA fragment from the tumor releasing to the blood was truth, however, the process would be a stochastic event and it is hard to detect same genomic fragment is 100% patients.
 We hypothesis that cancer specific hyper-methylated haplotype would be released to plasma randomly, therefore, MHL signals for these regions would be significant higher for cancer plasma than normal plasmas.
 We collected all the MHB regions whose MHL were positive in cancer tissues and negative in whole blood (WB) samples and then we check the MHL distribution in different groups such as cancer plasma, normal plasma, cancer solid tissue, normal tissues.
 We found these MHBs would be cluster into three groups (Figure 4).
 Regardless of cancer dataset and MHB groups, significantly higher MHL in cancer plasma compared with normal plasma were found (Figure 4 and Supplementary Figure).
 We notice the MHB Group II (GII) were promising methylation biomarkers which could be applied to be cancer non-invasive diagnosis and were hypermethylated only in cancer tissues while hypomethylated in all the normal tissues and normal plasmas.
 For GII regions the MHL in cancer plasma were significantly higher than that in normal plasmas with P-value of 1.4×10-12, 6.2×10-8 and 2.7×10-9 for colon cancer, lung cancer and pancreatic cancer, respectively (Figure 4).
 We notice that these cancer specific hyper-MHL regions were distributed in cancer plasma were low frequency and the average MHL were quite low which is consistent with our previous assumption that cancer specific hypermethylated fragment only account for 0.1%-1.0% total circulating DNAs.
 We tried to compare the MHL signal and the average methylation level in this situation.
 Simulation analysis by the mixture of cancer fragment and WB fragment with different proportion, we could observe the MHL change as the concentration of cancer fragment, we found the signal of MHL in cancer plasma were quite closed to the theoretical strength when the DNA fragment from cancer account for 0.1-1.0% proportion.
-On the other side, we also simulated the situation in which the plasma have 99% non-methylation or stochastic low methylated fragment, mixture with one 4-CpG continuous methylated cancer fragment and then we calculate the MHL and 5mC level, we found these values were quite consistent with what we found in the real situation (Detail See Supplementary Figure).
-Meanwhile, through scanning positive MHL signals in cancer plasma, cancer tissues, normal tissues, and negative signals in normal plasma as well as WB cells, we found large number of tissue derived signals would be passed on from normal tissue, cancer tissue to the plasmas in the cancer patients and therefore could be used for non-invasive diagnosis based on DNA methylation in plasma (Figure 4B).
+On the other side, we also simulated the situation in which the plasma have 99% non-methylation or low methylated fragement with stochastic methylated CpG, as well as one 4-CpG continuous methylated cancer fragment and then we calculate the MHL and 5mC level, we found these values were quite consistent with what we found in the real situation (Supplementary Figure).
+Meanwhile, through scanning positive MHL signals in cancer plasma, cancer tissues, normal tissues, and negative signals in normal plasma as well as WB cells, we found large number of tissue derived signals would be passed on from normal tissue, cancer tissue to the plasmas in the cancer patients(Figure 5A).
 Finally, MHL based DNA methylation measurement provided large number of biomarker which have high tissue specificity and cancer specificity and eventually would be useful in cancer non-invasive diagnosis and tumor-of-origin deconvolution.

 Prediction of tumor-of-origin from circulating DNA based on tissue-specific MHBs.